breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 ## Set Up A Database

-For the purpose of this project we will be creating a fake db.
+For the purpose of this project we will be creating a fake database.

 ??? tip "Advanced Users"